 Blaheta

 Lab 6

-2 October 2014
+23 February 2017

 This week you'll spend a bunch of time reading and playing with my code, and continuing to learn your way around some of tools that will save you some time and help you work with larger programs.
-To get started, create your lab6 directory and copy into it all the files from /home/shared/162/lab6/.
+By now, you should have already created your lab6 directory and copied into it the files from /home/shared/162-1/lab6/.
+Go to your lab6 directory now.

 Making your life easier, part 1: Makefile

 The compile command automates a lot, but it can still get a bit tedious, especially when compiling involves multiple files and/or a given project involves building multiple executable files.
 Now you'll see a couple of tricks to keep them more manageable.

 First, type

 make test_Leapfrog

 and hit enter.
 You'll see that it automatically runs compile a few times; and if you ls the directory, you'll see that instead of a.out it has created an executable named test_Leapfrog, which you can run by typing

 ./test_Leapfrog

 and hitting enter.
 Now, just type

 make

 and hit enter-this told it to build all the available executables.
 To see the rules that guided that process, edit the Makefile that I provided, and read its contents.

 In general, Makefile rules have three parts.
 First, the "target" file that the rule creates; then, after a colon, the "dependency" files that are used in the making of the target file; and third, on the next line, after a tab, the command to run in order to generate the target.
-What makes makefiles truly fantastic is the dependency management-if you make a change to (only)
+What makes makefiles truly

 Lab 6

-Leapfrog.cpp, when you run make it will see that it needs to regenerate Leapfrog.o, and do so; and then, once Leapfrog.o is changed, it sees that it also needs to regenerate all of the executable targets as well (and does so).
+fantastic is the dependency management-if you make a change to (only) Leapfrog.cpp, when you run make it will see that it needs to regenerate Leapfrog.o, and do so; and then, once Leapfrog.o is changed, it sees that it also needs to regenerate all of the executable targets as well (and does so).
 If you modify the .h file, it sees that everything depends on that (directly or indirectly), and so it ends up rebuilding everything from scratch.
 If it doesn't need to rebuild something, it won't: if you run make again, it should say that nothing needs to be done.

 A few other specifics:

 - In the executable targets (test_Leapfrog etc) you'll notice the symbol combination \$^.
 This says, "substitute the entire list of components from the line above".
 If you need to add a .o file to an executable, now you can do it in a single place: the dependency line. - Further down, there's a series of dependency lists that are specific to each individual .o file.
 These tell the make command that if any of the other files change, it'll have to recompile the component.
 Usually a dependency list will include one .cpp file and one or more .h files.
 Exit the editor, and then edit the file solvefrog.cpp to add a space or comment or something else that changes the file but doesn't affect the program, then save and quit.
 If you run make again, it will detect the "changed" file, but only the targets that depend on that file will be rebuilt.
+Now, a quick reminder about how the leapfrog puzzle works.
 The leapfrog puzzle As you may have noticed, the files in this directory have frog-related names; they are all related to a solitaire puzzle that works as follows.
 There are seven cells filled by frogs facing to the left and right, initially as in this diagram: